 What Do the Test Results Mean?

 Comparing the two blood levels (pre- and post-meal) allows the veterinarian to see how well the liver, bile ducts, and blood flow to the liver are functioning.
-Bile acids are removed from liver (portal) blood by the liver cells (hepatocytes).
+Bile acids are removed from the liver (portal) blood by the liver cells (hepatocytes).
 If the liver cells are not functioning well, the bile acids remain in circulation and enter the body (systemic) blood supply where the elevated levels are measured by this test.

 If post-meal (or even in some cases, fasting) blood levels of bile acids are high, this means that the liver isn't doing its job of removing the bile acids from the blood as it should.
 The actual numbers that are considered "normal" vary with the laboratory used, so please discuss numerical lab findings with your vet.